martinmoec/Toodeloo-app-3910/README.md

-# Template for starting out a new Fable React Native App using F#, .NET Core and Yarn
+# Sample app for the Toodeloo-3910 project

 ## Requirements
 * Node.js